 NASA, ESA, J Hester, A Loll

-The Crab Nebula, also known as M1, is the first object in Charles Messier’s catalogue of comet-like objects that aren’t actually comets.
+The Crab Nebula, also known as M1, is the first object in the Messier Catalogue of comet-like objects that aren’t actually comets.

 It came to be known as the Crab Nebula following sketches made by Lord Rosse at Birr Castle.